Life Doesn't Stop After the Sale of Your Business

 While selling your business may be the end goal, life doesn’t stop after the sale - it continues on but on a vastly different course.
-In a recent podcast episode, Jessica Fialkovich, President of Transworld Business Advisors - Rocky Mountain shared, “A lot of entrepreneurs are really emotionally tied to their business, basically it’s their child, so the biggest thing I see is people are just so done with their business that they haven’t really focused on what’s next.
+In a recent podcast episode, Jessica Fialkovich, President of Transworld Business Advisors - Rocky Mountain shared that, “A lot of entrepreneurs are really emotionally tied to their business, basically it’s their child, so the biggest thing I see is people are just so done with their business that they haven’t really focused on what’s next.
 And I’ve seen it happen with multiple people, even my husband when we sold our first business.
 There’s a period of depression, almost grief, after you sell a company if you don’t have the next thing in place to go after.”

 We like to suggest that business owners put some thought into how they will spend their time after they sell their company.
 For some including, our President and her husband, they spent time traveling after they sold their first business.
 This reinvigorated their creative juices and allowed them to spend quality time together, after being so heads down in their company, so they could identify what their next project would look like.